Loading...

 Pool/spa contractor license renewal requirements vary by state.
 Continuing education may be required in some states to maintain your license.
 CPO (Certified Pool/Spa Operator) certification must be renewed every 5 years through the Pool & Hot Tub Alliance.
 Always verify current renewal requirements and deadlines with your state licensing authority to avoid lapses.

-Nevada has specific pool contractor classifications: A-10 for commercial pools and C-10 for residential pools through the State Contractors Board.
+Nevada has pool classifications A-10 (Commercial Pools) and C-10 (Residential Pools) within its general Contractor Board licensing system — these are classifications within the general contractor framework, not standalone pool-specific licenses.
 Las Vegas is one of the largest pool markets in the country due to the desert climate.

 All commercial pools must comply with the Virginia Graeme Baker Pool and Spa Safety Act (VGB Act), a federal law governing drain entrapment prevention and pool/spa safety.